DysonThomas/DysonThomas/README.md

 ### Hi there 👋

-✨ I'm Dyson from Canada 🇨🇦 , a passionate learner and explorer ✨
+✨ I'm Dyson from India , a passionate learner and explorer ✨

 🧑‍💻 Student at Fanshawe College London|| Ex Tcs-er  || SSRS Developer 🧑‍💻 || Google Data Analytics Professional